Bhojpuri grammar: Verbs

-Chaterji has classified Bhojpuri verbs in two categories viz.
-Primary root and secondary root.
-The former one are those which are inherited from Old Indo Aryan while the latter are causitive, demonative or compounded.
-Like Bengali, Bhojpuri has two moods, Indicative and Imperative.
+Chaterji has classified Bhojpuri verbs into two categories viz. primary root and secondary root.
+The former one are those which are inherited from Old Indo-Aryan while the latter are causitive, denominative or compounded.
+Like Bengali, Bhojpuri has two moods, indicative and imperative.

 History of Bhojpuri Grammars

 The earliest mentions of some grammatical features of Bhojpuri can he found in Buchanan's report on Shahabad in 1812.
-The detailed grammatical sketch of Bhojpuri was first published by Beames in 1868.
+A detailed grammatical sketch of Bhojpuri was first published by Beames in 1868.
 In 1877, J.R.
-Reid tried to give a picture of Bhojpuri spoken in Azamgarh district.
-Greirson's Linguistic Survey of India Vol. V, Part II, published in 1903, which contained skeleton grammar of Bhojpuri with specimens.
+Reid tried to give a picture of the Bhojpuri spoken in Azamgarh district.
+Greirson's Linguistic Survey of India Vol. V, Part II, published in 1903, contained a skeleton grammar of Bhojpuri with specimens.

+Current Bhojpuri grammer is which is widely used is Bhojpuri Bayakaran, written by Pt.
+Shivdas Ojha in 1915.
+He was a Bhojpuri scholar from Shahabad district of Bihar.
+It was later published by Bhojpuri Akademi, Patna.